-- be recorded in the share register maintained by Euroclear Sweden AB as of Tuesday 3 May 2022, and
+(i) be entered as a shareholder in the share register kept by Euroclear Sweden AB as of Monday 29 May 2023,

-In order to be entitled to participate in the meeting, a shareholder whose shares are registered in the name of a nominee must, in addition to giving notice of participation in the annual general meeting by submitting its postal vote, register its shares in its own name so that the shareholder is listed in the presentation of the share register as of the record date Tuesday 3 May 2022.
+In order to be entitled to participate in the meeting, a shareholder whose shares are registered in the name of a nominee must, in addition to giving notice of participation in the annual general meeting, register its shares in its own name so that the shareholder is listed in the presentation of the share register as of the record date Monday 29 May 2023.
 Such registration may be temporary (so-called voting rights registration) and request for such voting rights registration shall be made to the nominee, in accordance with the nominee’s routines, at such time in advance as decided by the nominee.
-Voting rights registration that have been made by the nominee no later than Thursday 5 May 2022 will be taken into account in the presentation of the share register.
+Voting rights registration that have been made by the nominee no later than Wednesday 31 May 2023 will be taken into account in the presentation of the share register.

 - Opening of the general meeting;